-In accordance with 'Keeping Children Safe in Education, March 2015' all staff will receive training at induction.
+In accordance with 'Keeping Children Safe in Education, 2018 all staff will receive training at induction.
 The designated Persons for Safeguarding will receive refresher training every two years.
 All staff will receive appropriate child protection training which is regularly updated.

 All staff will be supported to recognise warning signs and symptoms in relation to specific safeguarding issues and will receive training or briefings on, for example, Guns and Gangs, Forced Marriage, Female Genital Mutilation, Domestic Abuse, Child Sexual Exploitation, Trafficking and Preventing Violent Extremism through the Prevent programme.
+Definitions and explanations of relevant terminology are included in Appendix B.